lauraboeschoten/D3I_JOSS_paper/paper.md

 # What is communicated to the participant?

 Where a researcher invites participants for a data donation study, they may communicate their intentions to inform the individual participants.
 For example, researchers can generally inform participants in a more generic privacy policy about the purpose of the study or about the instructions on how to request and download the DDP of interest.
 Yet, to obtain unambiguous, specific and informed consent from individual participants, a researcher’s consent form should indicate the specific purposes of the processing for which the use of a participant’s personal data is intended.
 To communicate this information for a specific data donation study, all text that is prompted on screen can be adjusted.
 Currently, two languages (Dutch and English) are supported.
 There is room to link to external documents, which we have used in multiple studies to refer to the privacy policy and a document with data request and download instructions.
 Finally, Port collects paradata such as time stamps, information on clicks and navigation during the donation process.
 This paradata can be used to monitor if the information provided to the participants is clear or if there are problems with particular aspects.

+# Conclusion

+To summarize, by utilizing GDPR's right of data access, data donation is a promising new approach to collect digital trace data for research purposes.
+The data donation workflow as introduced by @boeschoten2022framework introduces the idea of locally processing the obtained digital traces at the device of a participant as such that only the digital traces that are of legitimate interest to the researcher are shared.
+The software introduced in this paper, Port, allows a research to configure a custom data donation study.
+The research can decide: Which digital platform to investigate, which digital traces to collect, how to present the digital traces to the participant, and what to communicate to the participant throughout this process.
+These functionalities make Port a generic and useful tool for any researcher interested in collecting digital traces for research purposes.

 # Acknowledgements